Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Implementation Details

-For ImageNet experiments, we downloaded the ImageNet-pretrained ResNet-50 via Torchvision ({\tt torchvision.models.resnet50}) by specifying {\tt pretrained=True}.
+For ImageNet experiments, we downloaded the ImageNet-pretrained ResNet-50 via Torchvision.
 For BACS \cite{zhou2021bayesian}, we further trained the ImageNet-pretrained model on ImageNet to collect the SWAG posterior.
-We ran vanilla SGD for optimization with $\text{learning\_rate}=0.0001$ and $\text{batch\_size}=128$ for 10 epochs and collected the parameters 4 times per epoch.
+We ran vanilla SGD for optimization with $\text{learning\_rate}=10^{-4}$ and $\text{batch\_size}=128$ for 10 epochs and collected the parameters four times per epoch.